Questions About COVID-19 and Retinoblastoma

 Face masks can be an effective barrier against transmission of infections through saliva, mucous or phlegm, but wearing a mask is no guarantee against infection.
 For example, viruses can penetrate the eyes, which is why the public are advised to limit face touching, and medical professionals caring for infectious patients also wear goggles.
 Face masks must be worn correctly, changed frequently, removed properly and disposed of safely in order to be effective.

-The CDC state that cloth face coverings should not be placed on children under 2 years old.
+Cloth face coverings should not be placed on children under 2 years old.
 Young children are not able to handle the covering safely, and the cloth poses a significant suffocation hazard.
+People with breathing difficulties such as severe asthma, and disabilities that make wearing a face covering difficult or potentially dangerous, are also usually exempt – check your local advisory for specific exemptions.

-Cloth face coverings are a possible layer of protection, in addition to social distancing and shielding guidelines.
+Cloth face coverings are one possible layer of protection, in addition to social distancing, shielding and handwashing guidelines.
 They are not an alternative.
-If you wear a cloth face covering, be aware that homemade cloth masks, scarves, bandanas and other similar reusable coverings may increase the risk of transmission.
+If you wear a cloth face covering, be aware that homemade cloth masks, scarves, bandanas and other similar reusable coverings may increase the risk of transmission if not made properly and used correctly.
 They must be used with extreme care.

 - Do not touch the face covering or your face while wearing it.